openfl/www.openfl.org/download.md

 ## Problems?

 If you have any questions or concerns when you are installing OpenFL, do not hesitate to visit our friendly [community forums](http://community.openfl.org/c/help).
-Thank you trying OpenFL, and please let us help if you have any problems at all.
+Thank you for trying OpenFL, and please let us help if you have any problems at all.